hotosm/drone-tm/docs/manuals/potensic.md

 # Using DJI Drones With DroneTM

-- Download a modifed `debuggable` version of PotensicPro.
+- Download a modified `debuggable` version of PotensicPro.
 - Connect your phone to the device running DroneTM via cable.
 - Create a flightplan and 'Copy directly to the drone' from the task page.